epfl-ada/ada-2021-project-aibohphobia/README.md

 ## Timeline

 - 12/11: Hand in Milestone 2 having done part of the initial analysis on data (for the top 10 media sources)
-- 19/11: Finish the basic data analysis using the visualization libraries.
-We will also add more quote categories to analyse.
+- 15/11: Having finished the updated cleaning using additional top sites or take the most popular news as my be found on the web.
+We will also add more quote categories to analyse in order to increase the number of tags.
+- 19/11: Finish the basic data analysis using the visualization libraries on the complete data set.
 - 3/12: Complete with the deeper analysis
 - 17/12: Present results on a github page with our finalised data story